 I earn 55 percent more than my husband.
 That’s a big difference, and our situation is growing less unique by the day.
-The percentage of women breadwinners has been rising steadily over the past 30 years.
-And as women continue to earn more higher-education degrees than men, it’s likely this “trend” isn’t going away.
+The percentage of women breadwinners has been rising steadily over the past 30 years — it’s now 28 percent of all married-couple families, according to the most recent Bureau of Labor Statistics data.
+And as women continue to earn more higher-education degrees than men, it’s likely this trend isn’t going away.

-Because of the difference in what my husband and I earn, I’m frequently faced with adjusting my goals or finding a way to negotiate our feelings.
-In my experience, communicating our needs early and often is a great way to minimize frustration, hurt feelings, and hurt pride.
+Because of the disparity in what my husband and I earn, I’m frequently faced with adjusting my goals or finding a way to negotiate our feelings.
+In my experience, communicating our needs early and often is a great way to minimize frustration, hurt feelings and hurt pride.

 Here are five conversations we have that keep things running smoothly.